Agnieszka Radwańska: Playing style and equipment

 Radwańska's game was founded on variety, mobility, and a tendency to anticipate her opponent's actions.
 She often used clever shot placement to construct rallies—either opening the court up for a winner, or prompting a surprised opponent to hit a misplaced return.
 Her primary weapons included a mixture of slices and lobs, along with her ability to hit the ball at a variety of angles.

 In 2012, Tom Perrotta of The Wall Street Journal called Radwańska "the most tactically sound, subtle tennis player in the world."
 Over the years she was given the nicknames "The Magician", "Ninja" and "The Professor", due to the fact that she can pull off the most difficult shots in the game with ease.
 She also makes use of a disguised drop shot, often swung with the same motion as a normal stroke during a rally.
 She is also noted for her crouching shots, during which she quickly drops in place to return or redirect a low ball, along with her use of an overhead backhand while on defense.
 In fact, she is known for having invented her distinctive squat position shot, where she sits so low on her haunches that she can play half-volleys with a horizontal racket.
-"I’m not sure if I invented it," says Radwanska, "but I was definitely one of the first ones.
-When I watch TV, I can hear commentators say that was my shot, even if someone else is playing, so it’s nice to hear I can put something new into tennis".
+"I’m not sure if I invented it", says Radwańska, "but I was definitely one of the first ones.
+When I watch TV, I can hear commentators say that was my shot, even if someone else is playing, so it's nice to hear I can put something new into tennis".